 This is an article series designed to help further educate my Performance Coaching clients.
 I am releasing it in this article series to help educate more people to create a life of health and adventure.
 If you are interested in getting fitter -- irrespective of whether you are a novice or regular athlete -- then please read through this series and learn more about the endurance training process.
 I welcome you onboard as your performance coach to help guide you to the summit of your athletic potential!

 Training Science Series: Why We Focus on Capacity Training…to Eventually Go Really Fast

-Part Eight - The Science of Endurance Training
+Part Eight - Introduction to Threshold Training

 A strong fat-adapted aerobic base is crucial to longevity in any endurance sport, and is done by performing a large volume of work beneath what is called the Aerobic Threshold.
 Athletes with a high aerobic capacity can maintain high speeds over long distances at a low metabolic cost.
 Highly enhanced aerobic metabolic pathways minimise lactate accumulation and use fat as the predominant fuel source, rather than sugar.